HashLips/generative-art-opensource/README.md

 After adding the `layers`, adjust them accordingly in the `config.js` by providing the directory path, positioning and sizes.

+### Allowing different rarities for certain rarity/layer combinations
+It is possible to provide a percentage at which e.g. a rare item would contain a rare vs. common part in a given layer.
+This can be done via the `addRarityPercentForLayer` that can be found in the `config.js` as well.
+This allows for more fine grained control over how much randomness there should be during the generation process, and allows a combination of common and rare parts.

 # Development suggestions
 - Preferably use VSCode with the prettifier plugin for a consistent coding style (or equivalent js formatting rules)